-Robotic techniques are used at Rancho Springs in general, gynecologic and urologic surgery, for procedures such as hysterectomies, nephrectomies (removal of part of, one or both kidneys), prostatectomies (removal of the prostate gland) and removal of the gallbladder
+Robotic techniques are used at Rancho Springs in general, gynecologic and urologic surgery, for procedures such as hysterectomies, nephrectomies (removal of part of, one or both kidneys), prostatectomies (removal of the prostate gland) and removal of the gallbladder.

-Both robotic surgery and laparaoscopic surgery are known as minimally invasive procedures.
+Both robotic surgery and laparoscopic surgery are known as minimally invasive procedures.
 In both procedures, small incisions are used, which may result in less post-operative pain, reduced blood loss, less need for blood transfusions and a potentially faster recovery time.
 The two major drawbacks of conventional laparoscopy (without the use of robotic instrumentation) are that it relies on the use of rigid, hand-held instruments, and visualization is provided by a standard 2D video monitor rather than a 3D field.
 While standard laparoscopic surgery is performed using small incisions, the surgeon's depth of field, dexterity and precision may be variable.

 - Potential benefits of minimally invasive robotic surgery over open surgery include:

 - Shorter hospital stay (one day in most cases versus three to five days)

 - Significantly less pain post-operatively (often only over-the-counter pain medications are required)

 - Quicker recovery and return to normal activities (one to two weeks versus six to eight weeks)

 - Fewer complications and less risk of infection